485 Visa Australia (Subclass 485): 2026 Requirements, Fee & Streams

 Travel flexibility during validity period

 The visa does not guarantee permanent residency, and eligibility for future skilled visas depends on occupation, experience and current migration settings.
+For a full breakdown of what activities are permitted, see what you can do during your TR 485 visa.

 Frequently Asked Questions About Visa 485